amalqahtani/arabic-x-mental-health-discourse/README.md

 @inproceedings{alqahtani2026arabic,
-  title     = {Understanding the Sociocultural Dimensions of Mental Health Discourse in {A}rabic-Language {X} Communities}, author    = {Alqahtani, Amal and Salama, Rana and Diab, Mona}, booktitle = {Proceedings of the 11th Workshop on Social Media Mining for Health Applications and Health Real-World Data ({SMM4H-HeaRD} 2026)}, year      = {2026}, publisher = {Association for Computational Linguistics}, url       = {https://github.com/amalqahtani/arabic-x-mental-health-discourse},
+  title     = {Understanding the Sociocultural Dimensions of Mental Health Discourse in {A}rabic-Language {X} Communities}, author    = {Alqahtani, Amal and Salama, Rana and Diab, Mona}, year      = {2026}, publisher = {Association for Computational Linguistics}, url       = {https://github.com/amalqahtani/arabic-x-mental-health-discourse},